thephoeron/cl-isaac/README.md

 Note that there is a $1000 prize you can win from Jenkins if you find a flaw in ISAAC (but all flaws in CL-ISAAC are of course mine).

-### SYSTEM REQUIREMENTS
+### PLATFORM SUPPORT

-* 64-bit version of Windows, Linux, or OS X
-* 64-bit version of SBCL v1.1.7+
-* Quicklisp
+This library supports and is tested on macOS with:

+- LispWorks 8.0.0 (64-bit)
+- SBCL v2.2.4
+- Clozure CL v1.12.1
+- ABCL v1.9.0
+- ECL v21.2.1
+- CLISP v2.49.92

 ### SUPPORTING THIS PROJECT

-You can support this project by donating Bitcoin or Litecoin:
+You can support this project by [sponsoring the contributors](https://github.com/thephoeron/cl-isaac/graphs/contributors) through GitHub Sponsors.

-BTC: 13imVmHQXDpJDigtnKjUJKaPJ7vhwfLZ8i

-LTC: LSPQBg3opQuWaruxtjJ6CwKVn1SyG5aiFW

 ### CONTRIBUTING